efdhata/academic-profile/content/authors/admin/_index.md

 highlight_name: true
 ---

-Elvina is a graduate student in New and Renewable Energy Resource Lab.
-Her research interests include solar resource assessment, renewable energy application.
+Elvina is a graduate student in Renewable Energy Big Data Laboratory, Korea Institute of Energy Research.
+Her research focuses on solar and wind resource assessment for renewable energy.
 {style="text-align: justify;"}